bigdatasciencegroup/right_but_why/README.md

 # Right, but Why?!
-a workshop on machine learning model interpretation by Hanan Shteingart, PhD and Yigal Wienberger
+This is a 3 hours workshop on machine learning model interpretation conducted on May 27, 2018 in the Data Science Summit Workshop day in the IDC, Herzliya.
+## Authors
+Hanan Shteingart, PhD and Yigal Wienberger

 # Table of Content
 A. Interpretable Models, by Hanan Shteingart, PhD